Working with different time zones can be confusing. Fortunately, Teamup makes it easy to keep event scheduling accurate.

 Go to Settings > Date & Time.
 There, check the box to Enable Automatic Time Zone Detection.
 Now everyone will automatically see the calendar events in their local time zone when they open the calendar.

 For example, a colleague in London would first see all events in times relative to the UK time zone.
 Someone in L.A. would see them in the Pacific time zone.
-This works whether you are sharing a link to a calendar or to a single event.
+This works whether you are sharing an entire calendar or to a single event.

 - The browser will remember each user’s local time zone and continue to use it unless the calendar user selects a different time zone manually (by clicking the time zone indicator in the bottom right on the browser, or near the bottom of the sidebar on a mobile device).

 What if I need to make sure events are seen only in the time zone of the event location?